By Sharon Aron Baron

-Since the May 1st killing of Osama Bin Laden in Abbottabad, Pakistan, there has been a great deal of curiosity about the Navy’s Sea, Air and Land Forces – commonly known as SEALs, who kept their clandestine mission a secret from the world.
+Since the May 1st killing of Osama Bin Laden in Abbottabad, Pakistan, there has been a great deal of curiosity about the Navy’s Sea, Air, and Land Forces – commonly known as SEALs kept their clandestine mission a secret from the world.

-This really peaked my interest on what it takes to be a Navy SEAL: I found out to even become a SEAL, you must first go through what is considered to be the most physically and mentally demanding military training in existence.
+This really piqued my interest in what it takes to be a Navy SEAL: I found out to become a SEAL.
+It would help if you first went through what is considered the most physically and mentally demanding military training in existence.

 SEAL Prep School

 Here, aspiring SEALs are given a crash course in the physical standards required even to attempt to become a SEAL.
 It starts with an initial Physical Screening Test and ends with a more demanding Physical Screening Test, one that includes a timed four-mile run and a timed 1,000-meter swim.
 The goal is to increase your physical readiness between the two tests so that you are ready to move on to BUD/S. Those unable to pass the final test are removed from the SEAL training pipeline and reclassified into other jobs in the Navy.